EthelEz/mcp_fhir_integration/README.md

 ## Prerequisites

-To reproduce or extend this demonstration, you will need the following installed on your system:
+To reproduce or extend this demonstration, you will need the following installed on system:

 - [Docker](https://www.docker.com/)
 - [PostgreSQL](https://www.postgresql.org/)